 What is a Sammasambuddha?

-A Buddha Shakyamuni sculpture portray what is known as a Sammasambuddha.
+Shakyamuni statues portray what is known as a Sammasambuddha.
 In Pali, Sammasambuddha means “perfectly enlightened one”.
 This is because Shakyamuni Buddha not only rediscovered the Dharma without any assistance, but he also reintroduced it in an era when it had disappeared.

 There can be only one “original” Buddha for each era and Shakyamuni is the Buddha of our time.
 Although there are other forms of enlightened beings and even other Buddhas in our era, there is only one Sammasambuddha.